quicwg/base-drafts/draft-ietf-quic-invariants.md

 protected from observation, but are nonetheless considered to be changeable when a new version is deployed.

-This section lists a sampling of incorrect assumptions that might be made based on knowledge of QUIC version 1.
+This section lists a sampling of incorrect assumptions that might be made about QUIC based on knowledge of QUIC version 1.
 Some of these statements are not even true for QUIC version 1.
 This is not an exhaustive list; it is intended to be illustrative only.